 Once you have things working, I want you to do a couple of experiments.
-I have included a method called find\any\available\cell that serves a similar functionality to get\most\constrained\cell, but it just chooses a random entry (in fact, the first empty one it comes across).
-In your next\states method, if you should be able to use either of these methods for selecting the next entry and dfs should still find a solution.
+I have included a method called find_any_available_cell that serves a similar functionality to get_most_constrained_cell, but it just chooses a random entry (in fact, the first empty one it comes across).
+In your next_states method, you can change the code to use either of these methods for selecting the next entry and dfs should still find a solution.
 If you use the former, it performs a traditional, uninformed search, and if you use the latter, it performs a best first, informed search.